 7 Common Pilates Equipment and How They are Effective

-Pilates is an exercise for the mind and body which evolved from the Principles developed by Joseph Pilates.
-It largely involves a lot of mat exercises, but apart from it there are also certain exercises which required certain equipment.
+Pilates is an exercise for the mind and body that evolved from the principles developed by Joseph Pilates.
+It involves a lot of mat exercises but there are also workouts using different types of Pilates equipment, which can be found in most Singapore studios such as Pilates Plus,

 Learn more about Pilates Classes in Singapore